The information that provided below is supplied by the Lake County General Health District (440) 350-2543:

 Please refer to this guide if rats are in or around your property.

-The Health District is unable to assist the public with removing nuisance animals from their home or yard.
+The Lake County General Health District is unable to assist the public with removing nuisance animals from their home or yard.
 These are animals that do not appear to be ill, but may be comfortable living in close association with humans and homes.
 These animals may be trapped and euthanized (never release) either by the homeowner or a licensed nuisance animal trapper at the homeowner’s expense.

 Collecting Strange-Acting or Sick Animals for Rabies Surveillance